EffectOrientedProgramming/book/Chapters/05_Testing.md

   test("flips 10 times"):
     defer:
       TestRandom
-        .feedBooleans(true)
+        .feedBooleans(true, true, false)
         .repeatN(9)
         .run
       val result = flipTen.run
-      assertTrue(result == 10)
+      assertTrue(result == 7)
 ```

+`feedBooleans` repeatedly cycles through the argument values.
+If you give it a single value such as `true`, it will just produce a stream of `true` results.
+Here it produces two `true`s and a `false` and then starts over again.
+You can also provide a function to `feedBooleans`
+That function could, for example, read the values from a file.

 Notice that our use of `TestRandom.feedBooleans` seems completely disconnected from `coinToss`, which is used via `flipTen`.
 But `coinToss` is asking for random numbers, and `TestRandom.feedBooleans` provides them.
+Even though the Effect is buried in two other functions, it can still be accessed here, and its behavior controlled to produce a consistent test.

-In the absence of `TestRandom.feedBooleans`, `coinToss` just uses the normal random generator provided by `Scala.util.Random`.
+In the absence of `TestRandom.feedBooleans`, `coinToss` just uses the normal `ZIO.Random` generator.
+Those values are typically provided to `ZIO.Random` by calling `Scala.util.Random`.

-Whenever something in your system needs random numbers, you can do nothing and get the default behavior, or you can provide your own sequence using `TestRandom`.
+If something in your system needs random numbers, you can use the default behavior, or you can provide your own sequence using `TestRandom`.
-In this case, `feedBooleans` is just given the constant value of `true` for each iteration, but you can also provide a function.
-This function could, for example, read the values from a file.

-When your program treats randomness as an Effect, testing unusual scenarios becomes straightforward.
+When your program treats randomness as an Effect, testing unusual scenarios is straightforward.
 With ZIO's builtin methods, you can transparently provide random data that results in deterministic behavior.

 ### Time